yrsong15/Llama-At-Giles/README.md

 # Llama@Giles :camel:
-This is a repository containing the source code of my own personal project, **Llama@Giles**, which is a spinoff of the Michael Hartl Ruby on Rails tutorial.
-The project has been hosted via Heroku and can be seen [here](https://guarded-wave-57585.herokuapp.com/).
+This is a repository containing the source code of my personal project, **Llama@Giles**, which is a spinoff of the Michael Hartl Ruby on Rails tutorial.
+The project has been hosted via Heroku and [can be seen here](https://guarded-wave-57585.herokuapp.com/).

 **Note: The project is still under construction.**